PickNikRobotics/ik_benchmarking/README.md

 **Solve Rate:** is the percentage of the successful trials to the total IK solution trials.

-**Position Error:** After finding the IK solution, the function calculates the position error by comparing the robot tip link position from both the forwad and inverse kinematics processes.
+**Position Error:** After finding the IK solution, the function calculates the position error by comparing the robot tip link position from both the forward and inverse kinematics processes.

 **Orientation Error:** Similarly, an orientation error is calculated by determining the angle between robot tip link orientation from forward and inverse kinematics.